BGreen3/Writing-Project-Demo/README.md

 Affective Objectives:
 •	Enjoy the creative writing process
 •	Reflect on the collaborative nature of writing
-• Gain confidence in skills and abilities as writers, especially Upper School students who are placed in Elements based on     to help them develop writing skills
+• Gain confidence in skills and abilities as writers, especially Upper School students who are placed in Elements based on     previously demonstrated needs as writers

 Social Objectives:
 •	Learn collaboration skills, such as explicit communication